dhmcgrathnl/uahackathon/java.md

 Wiring support for the Raspberry Pi comes via the [Wiring Pi project](http://wiringpi.com/download-and-install/).
 Check out the code and build it.

-## Setting Up The Java Dev Environment on the Laptop
+## Java Development Environment on Laptop Set Up

 If not already present, Java and a Java IDE are needed on the workstation laptops.
 * Install the Java JDK (8 or similar) if it is not already installed.